The Elect of God

-God has not predestined or chosen an elect people to be lost and others to be saved.
+God has NOT predestined or chosen an elect people to be saved and others to be lost.
 The Bible says, “He [the Father] predestined us [fallen human beings] to be adopted as his sons through Jesus Christ, in accordance with his pleasure and will”; “He [God] is patient with you, not wanting anyone to perish, but everyone to come to repentance” (Ephesians 1:5, 2 Peter 3:9, insertions mine.)

 There is a critical difference between God’s foreknowledge and God’s power to predetermine an event.
 Predestination pre-decrees the outcome, whereas foreknowledge knows the outcome of all things in advance.

 The presence of Lucifer and sin proves, among other things, that intelligent creatures are not predestined and that they have the power of choice.
 The rebellion of one-third of God’s angels, the fall of Lucifer and the sad consequences of Adam and Eve’s sin prove that God will not interfere with the inalienable right of all intelligent beings to exercise their power of choice.
 This is why the future, as far as God is concerned, is unchangeable.
 He allows it to unfold according to the choices of His subjects and He responds accordingly.